 On High Alert For Ferguson Fire acreage jumped by nearly 3,000 acres overnight.
 Unified Command community fire meeting was held in Groveland at Tenaya Elementary School on Highway 120.
 Sheriff Bill Pooley; “We’ve got some trigger points that if the fire should hit those points, it gives us a solid 24 to 48 hours of time to get mobilized.
 We’ve already briefed all of our folks on what will do should it hit there.”

-July 29, Day 17: Captain Brian Hughes of the Arrowhead Hotshots with the Sequoia and Kings Canyon National Park was struck by a tree and died.
+July 29, Day 17: Captain Brian Hughes, 33, of the Arrowhead Hotshots with the Sequoia and Kings Canyon National Park was struck by a tree and died.
+His memorial service was held on August 4, 2018 in Fresno, California.

 The Ferguson fire is currently 53,646 acres and 30-percent contained and is one of 17 large active fires that have burned a combined 200,000 acres in California.
 12,000 firefighters are fighting assigned to fight them.
 The largest fire is the Carr Fire near Redding that has burned over 89,000 acres and is only 5-percent contained.